You’ve probably come across people in your life who seemed more likable than most people you’ve met.

 Example: You express you believe in free college tuition.
 The other person says they believe in people earning their way to college.

-You can say, “Well, it’s definitely important people to get an education, and hopefully we find the best ways possible to help more people get that opportunity”
+You can say, “Well, it’s definitely important for people to get an education, and hopefully we find the best ways possible to help more people afford that opportunity”

 No insults, no belittling comments, just peaceful discussion, which will be very refreshing and likable to the person you’re in conversation with.
 Not only that, it will get people to respect you.

 Think about it.
-If someone knows you don’t need them for anything, they know that you really want to be a friend of theirs just for the sake of being their friend.
+If someone knows you don’t always need them for something, they know that you really want to be a friend of theirs just for the sake of being their friend.

 In fact, beyond liking you more, they’ll probably offer to do stuff for you without even asking.

-In that situation, even if the person says “Thanks, but I’ll be fine”, they’ll appreciate and like you more by knowing if they ever need someone, you’ll be there to help them.
+In that situation, even if the person says “Thanks, but I’ll be fine”, they’ll appreciate that.
+They'll know if they ever need someone, you’ll be there to help them.
 That's how to be likable.

-While this may comes across unconventional, people like food, and if you happen to have some good food with you, or you know how to cook or bake, or have enough to buy a dish, next time bring something tasty for the office to enjoy.
+While this may comes across unconventional, people like food.
+If you happen to know how to cook or bake, or have enough to buy a dish, next time bring something tasty for the office to enjoy.

 There have been people I’ve encountered in life who just come off completely fake to me.
 I could sense the BS in the words immediately and wanted nothing to do with them.